Trackhouse Racing: Car No. 1 history

 On August 3, 2021, the team announced that Ross Chastain would drive their second car, the No. 1, in 2022.

 Chastain began the 2022 season with a 40th place finish at the 2022 Daytona 500 and a 29th place finish at Fontana.
 He then rebounded with a third place finish at Las Vegas and two runner-up finishes at Phoenix and Atlanta.
 Chastain scored his first career cup win and Trackhouse's first ever win at COTA.
 A month later, he claimed his second victory at Talladega.
 At the 2022 NASCAR All-Star Race, Chastain finished 22nd after going airborne from colliding with Kyle Busch, taking Chase Elliott out in the process.
 At the Indianapolis road course, Chastain crossed the line second to Tyler Reddick, but was penalized and scored 27th place for crossing the access road during the final restart.
-Chastain made the Championship 4 after doing a video game move at Martinsville by sliding on the outside wall to slingshot his way to overtake Denny Hamlin and finish fifth (Chastain would be credited a finish of fourth after Brad Keselowski was disqualified following post-race tech inspection due to his car failing to meet the minimum weight requirement).
+Chastain made the Championship 4 after the "Hail Melon" move at Martinsville by driving along the outside wall at full throttle, slingshotting his way to overtake Denny Hamlin and finish fifth.
+Chastain would be credited a finish of fourth after Brad Keselowski was disqualified following post-race tech inspection due to his car failing to meet the minimum weight requirement.
 He finished third at the Phoenix finale and a career-best second place in the points standings.

+Chastain started the 2023 season with a ninth-place finish at the 2023 Daytona 500.
+Shortly after finishing fifth at Kansas, Noah Gragson confronted him over a racing incident between them that resulted in Gragson hitting the outside wall.
+Gragson shoved Chastain, who retaliated with a punch to the face.
+Chastain scored his first win of the season at Nashville.
+On July 11, Anheuser-Busch announced it signed a multi-year sponsorship deal with the No. 1 starting in 2024, ending its ten-year partnership with the Stewart–Haas Racing No. 4 at the end of the season.
+Chastain was eliminated from the Round of 12 at the conclusion of the Charlotte Roval race, but won the season finale at Phoenix and finished ninth in the points standings.

+Chastain started the 2024 season with a 21st place finish at the 2024 Daytona 500.
+He was winless during the regular season and missed the playoffs after lower-ranked Harrison Burton of Wood Brothers Racing and Chase Briscoe of Stewart–Haas Racing won races.
+Nevertheless, Chastain won during the Round of 12 at Kansas.
+Following the Martinsville playoff race, the No. 1 was docked fifty owner and driver points and Chastain and the team were each fined US$100,000 for race manipulation, when Chastain and fellow Chevrolet driver Austin Dillon formed a blockade to allow William Byron to make the Championship 4.
+In addition, Surgen was suspended for the Phoenix finale.

+Chastain started the 2025 season with a 40th place DNF at the 2025 Daytona 500.
+He scored his first win of the season at the 2025 Coca-Cola 600.